 What End-To-End Encryption Does Not Do Anchor link

-End-to-end encryption only protects the content of your communication, not the fact of the communication itself.
-It does not protect your metadata—which is everything else, including the subject line of your email, or who you are communicating with, and when.
+End-to-end encryption only protects the content of your communication, not the fact that you are communicating in the first place.
+It does not protect your metadata, which includes, for example, the subject line of an email, who you are communicating with, and when.
 If you are making a call from a cell phone, information about your location is also metadata.

 Metadata can provide extremely revealing information about you even when the content of your communication remains secret.